stefanodixon-ux/webMAN-MOD/README.md

 ## Credits
 - All the documentation on *http://www.psdevwiki.com*, and to all the devs who contributed
-- Cobra team, for their work and sharing cobra source code in public
+- Cobra team, for their work on Cobra payload and sharing the source code in public (thanks to the request of STLcardsWS)
-- Deank as the creator of webMAN
+- Deank as the creator of webMAN, sMAN, sLaunch, multiMAN / mmCM and many other contributions to the scene
+- Estwald for NTFS library, rawseciso, fake iso, Mamba payload, etc.
 - aldostools for all his works on this project!
-- m@tsumot0 for starting the modding project
+- Zar & m@tsumot0 for starting the modding project
-- Zar my mate since the first day
-- NzV for Ps3mapi, Mamba prxloader
+- NzV for PS3 Manager API (aka PS3MAPI), Mamba/PRX Loader & Mamba improvements
-- OsirisX for PS3XPAD
-- bguerville for web downloader & package installer module
+- bguerville for web downloader & package installer modules and port of ntfslib
+- The team that ported NTFS library from PSL1ght to PS3 SDK (freddy38510, bguerville, Zar, deank, Joonie)
 - Mysis, who wrote some useful libs and reverse engineering VSH Exports functions: http://www.ps3devwiki.com/ps3/VSH#Exports
 - 3141card for VSH Menu POC & Littlebalup for his enhancement/new features
 - jjolano (John Olano) for OpenFTP server
-- Estwald for NTFS library, rawseciso, fake iso, etc.
+- OsirisX for PS3XPAD and the source code needed for gamepad emulation
-- Brunolee & Berion for the graphics & icons
+- Berion & Brunolee for the graphics & icons
-- The team that ported NTFS library from PSL1ght to PS3 SDK (freddy38510, bguerville, Zar, deank, Joonie)
 - PSX-SCENE, PSX-PLACE, PLAYSTATIONHAX, PS3HAX & other scene websites/users, who translated, helped in the testing process

+Special thanks to Joonie, Habib & Rebug Team, flatz, haxxxen, devil303, Rancid-O, EvilNat, KW, naehrwert, MiralaTijera

 ## License
 ### webMAN MOD

-Hum, not yet
+webMAN MOD is a FREE software and all its components are distributed and protected under GNU General Public License version 3 (GPL v3).

+That means that any change made to the source code, binaries or resources of this software should be made public.
+A detailed list of the changes and the credits to the original authors are required.

+It is not permited to distribute modified versions with the same name of this software.
+A similar name or misleading name should NOT be used, to avoid confusion about the origin or the version in use.

+For futher information about GPL v3, refer to: https://www.gnu.org/licenses/gpl-3.0.en.html